Codecademy/stuff.js/README.md

 A secure and easy way to run arbitrary HTML / JS / CSS code in an iframe.

+Stuff.js is a client-side JS library that is meant to be loaded from different [origins](https://developer.mozilla.org/en-US/docs/JavaScript/Same_origin_policy_for_JavaScript) to restrict access from the iframe to it's parent(s).
+[Read more](http://blog.amasad.me/2012/12/11/stuffjs/).

+Node is only required for testing and developlment and is only used as a static server.
+Feel free to use your web server of choice.

 ## Run the example